 It's going to cost a lot of money to switch the mascot...again.
-Much of this school is proud of the mascot and many of the very vocal majority have very little ties to Hispanic/Aztec culture
+Much of this school is proud of the mascot and many of the very vocal majority have very little ties to Hispanic/Aztec culture lt's not offensive

-It's literally just a mascot.
+Itâ€[TM]s literally just a mascot.
 The amount of money, time, and rebranding needed to change it would cost the school millions of our money and hurt our reputation as a school.
 Just to please a very small minority of